linsalrob/ComputationalGenomicsManual/Assignments/MetagenomicsAssignment/README.md

 * What is the contamination of your genome bin?
 * Do you think this represents a whole genome?

+*Extra credit:* "Highly correlated contigs" is not a well defined term!
+You probably used Pearson correlation > 0.95 since that was in the previous question!
+What happens to completeness and contamination as you decrease the correlation coefficient of the contigs in your bin?

-## Part 5.
+## Part 6.
 Visualization with anvi'o.

 Finally, we're going to work through the anvi'o workflow to create  a visualization of our bins.